Blignaut24/NederLearn_V5/README.md

 - There might not be enough different types of resources.
 - The summaries might miss some key details.
 - Users might not find their favorite media formats, like games or videos.
-- The European Language Framework Levels might not match some users' real skill levels.
+- The European Language Framework Levels might not match some users' actual skill levels.
 - There might not be enough content for advanced users to continue improving.
 </details>